civilKaos82/behavior-drill-ajax-basics-challenge/README.md

 ### Release 0:  Simple AJAX GET and POST that returns text

+Try using the generic `$.ajax` method.

 ### Release 1:  Simple AJAX GET and POST that returns a partial

+What jquery method can you use to write html to an element?

 ### Release 2:  Simple AJAX GET and POST that returns json

+Time to lookup what exactly [JSON](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) is.

-### Release 3:  Implementing RESTful Routes with partials
+### Release 3:  Implementing AJAX CRUD/RESTful Routes with partials

-### Release 4:  Implementing RESTful Routes with JSON
+[This](http://api.jquery.com/serialize/) might be useful for submitting form data.
+You might need to find out what fired an event.
+Look at [this](http://api.jquery.com/event.target/).

 ## Things to think about